The best two minutes you’ll ever spend.

 When I go into companies, I always notice how everyone is rushing.
 They’re running a hundred miles an hour.
 They’re working on a project and before they have to report out, they’re racing into the room saying, “Who’s gonna do what?”
 There’s a lack of preparation, an absence of “Hey, let’s make a time to reflect and look at this from some other angles.
 Let’s prepare a little bit more.
 Let’s prioritize a bit.”

 But that, of course, takes time.

 We all wish there were more than 24 hours in a day.
-We have so many ideas, so much to do … but perhaps the most important thing you can do each day is to take two minutes to think and do nothing.
-Think about the business, think about your staff, think about your next steps and think about how to grow each of these.
+We have so many ideas, so much to do, but perhaps the most important thing you can do each day is to take two minutes to think and do nothing.
+Think about your business, think about your staff, think about your next steps and think about how to grow each of these.

 So many times I hear, “What?
 I don’t have two minutes, Jon.
 That’s the whole problem!”